johnbrc/MPD-Distribution/README.md

 ## 	Files & Folders ##

-Files and folders in this distribution are organised according to *Content* and *Guidance*.
+Files and folders are organised according to *Collaboration* and *Content* respectively.

 ### 	Content ###